 Welcome to Lake Roosevelt National Recreation Area's Parks as Classrooms educational opportunities.
 The recreation area protects some outstanding natural and cultural features.
 With such diverse resources, Lake Roosevelt has a lot to offer educators.
 Parks As Classrooms programs can be timed to introduce concepts, reinforce understanding, or stimulate culminating projects within a teaching unit.
-All programs are designed to help teachers meet Washington State's education standards such as Common Core State Standards for English Landuage Arts and Mathematics, the Washington State 2009 K-12 Science Learning Standards and the newly adopted Washington State 2013 K-12 Science Learning Standards (Next Generation Science Standards).
+All programs are designed to help teachers meet Washington State's education standards such as Common Core State Standards for English Landuage Arts and Mathematics, the Washington State K-12 Science Learning Standards and the recently adopted Washington State K-12 Science Learning Standards (Next Generation Science Standards).

 In-park programs feature authentic learning that actively engages students and teachers with the park.
 Ranger-conducted classroom programs bring curriculum-based education experiences to your school.
 Enhance your students' understanding of the national parks, the environment, and local history with hard to find props and materials by borrowing a traveling trunk!
 All programs and materials are aligned with state and national education standards.

-There is no charge for education programs, but reservations are required and may be made up to nine months in advance.
+There is no charge for student education programs, but reservations are required and may be made up to nine months in advance.
 Reservations are accepted on a first-come, first-served basis, so don't delay in reserving a program.

 Programs are generally available September through mid-June depending upon staff availability.
 Some programs are only available seasonally due to the type of program and weather conditions.

 In addition to ranger-conducted programs and materials for loan we offer, most in partnership with other agencies, a number of education festivals.

 Let our programs become a beneficial and enjoyable part of your students' studies!